Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Desember 2024 15.30.19 UTC
+- WIB: Kamis, 26 Desember 2024 16.24.58 UTC
-- WITA: Kamis, 26 Desember 2024 16.30.19 UTC
+- WITA: Kamis, 26 Desember 2024 17.24.58 UTC
-- WIT: Kamis, 26 Desember 2024 17.30.19 UTC
+- WIT: Kamis, 26 Desember 2024 18.24.58 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: success
+Kategori: friendship